pharmbio/conformal-eval/README.md

 A Python library for simplifying the evaluation of conformal predictors.

 ## Installation
-Installation of conformal-eval is made by;
+Installation of Conformal-eval is made by;
 ```bash
 pip install conformal-eval
 ```